MichaelKleemoff/MichaelKleemoff/README.md

 - 🎻 I can play the violin
 - 🍞 I love to bake bread
 - 🎨 I love to paint in acrylic
-- 🖖 I'm a trekkie
+- 🖖 I'm a trekker

 **📬 How to reach me:**